Nickjet45/Bank-System/README.md

     Status: WIP

     Features to Implement:
         1.)
-Import of data from binary file
+Importation of data from binary file

+        2.)
+Storage of data into binary file

         2.)
 Notice when the user login has failed